 Do the necessary research required and choose your niche as well

 If you have asked yourself the necessary questions and you have found that you still want to start a small baking business; then the next step I would recommend is to research your baking business idea.
 Research all aspects of the business and requirements: What direction is the baking industry currently moving towards?
+Do you have the capital required to start and if not how will you get the money?
 What are the legal requirements?
 What niche options do you have?
 What baking skills are required and do you have them?
 What will be your focus? (type of products and target market) Where will you conduct business?
 Who are your competitors?
 Research and get as much information as you can on the baking industry in Kenya; this will help you have a realistic view of the industry and how you can get into the market and earn profit.

 You can start by reading information on ‘Baking for Business’ in this blog – if you take the time, you will find that there are various posts on the topic that can be of help to you.
 Below are some posts you can start with: (Click on each link to go to the posts)

 You can also buy my book “How to startup a small baking business successfully” it’s available as an E-book or a printed hard copy.
 It will give you lots of insight on how to get started properly.
 Click here to get more information on how to get the book.